WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 <!-- A brief one or two sentence summary of the project's features -->

-While Openverse supports reporting results as mature, we do not have a process of handling these reports.
+While Openverse supports reporting results as mature, we do not have a process for handling these reports.
 Likewise, there are significant gaps in our infrastructure that make it difficult to respond to these reports or to lean on contributors outside the core maintainers for help processing them.
 This project will address these gaps, make it possible to easily and safely respond to